 Employment and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that high school instructors in general are predicted to have a 6% growth in employment nationwide from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that high school instructors in general are predicted to have an 8% growth in employment nationwide from 2016 to 2026.
 Opportunities will vary according to region, with the number of jobs declining in the Northeast and increasing across the South and West.
-According to the BLS, high school teachers in general earned a median annual wage of $57,200 in May 2015 (www.bls.gov).
+According to the BLS, high school teachers in general earned a median annual wage of $59,170 in May 2017 (www.bls.gov).

 Alternate Career Options

 Similar career options in this field include: